ryarturogi/ts-array-utils/README.md

 This library provides a set of functions for working with arrays in TypeScript.
 The functions include:

-- `sort`: returns a new array with the elements sorted in ascending order
+- `sort`: returns a new array with the elements sorted any direction by any property
 - `filter`: returns a new array with only the elements that match the predicate
 - `transform`: returns a new array with the elements transformed by the transformer function
 - `includes`: returns a boolean indicating whether the element is in the array